 - Cage-free chicken is the first ingredient for high animal protein

-- 70% real animal ingredients and nutritious oils, plus 30% fruits, vegetables and wholesome ingredients.
+- 70% from real animal ingredients and nutritious oils, plus 30% fruits, vegetables, and wholesome ingredients.

 - No grain, potato, corn, wheat, soy, by-product meal, artificial colors or preservatives.